samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/gettingstarted.md

 In the future we will use this app to replace above news groups.
 It will be used for
-    * our hosters (onboarding, shipping, acceptance, ...)
+* our hoster functionalities (onboarding, shipping, acceptance, ...)
-    * our investors (automatically created contracts)
+* our investors functionalities (automatically created contracts)
 * to sign & distribute the contracts and terms & conditions
 * to communicate (chat & news)

 Open issues we are working on